SergeyNowitzki/otus-linux-prof/Vagrant/README.md

     "msg": "OS Version is Debian 20 and Kernel Version is 5.4.0-167-generic" }
 ```
-After freshinstalled VMs kernel versions on centos-vm-1 and ubuntu-vm-1 are 3.10.0-1127.el7.x86_64 and 5.4.0-167-generic respectivly.
+The kernel versions on the fresh installed VMs centos-vm-1 and ubuntu-vm-1 are 3.10.0-1127.el7.x86_64 and 5.4.0-167-generic respectively.

-The second playbook will update kernels and reboot the VMS:
+6. The second playbook will update kernels and reboot the VMS:
 ```
 LAY RECAP *********************************************************************************************************************************************************************************************************
 centos-vm-1                : ok=10   changed=5    unreachable=0    failed=0    skipped=5    rescued=0    ignored=0
 ubuntu-vm-1                : ok=8    changed=4    unreachable=0    failed=0    skipped=8    rescued=0    ignored=0
 ```
-After all tasks of the playbook have been successfuly executed the first playbook can display the current state of the cernel versions of the VMs:
+7. After all tasks of the second playbook have been successfuly executed the first playbook can be used to verify that the kernels have been updated successfully:
 ```
 TASK [kernel_version : Display OS Version, family and Kernel when family is RedHat] ********************************************************************************************************************************
 ok: [centos-vm-1] => {